 For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.

-Apparently, this same writer believes in timing and work.
+Apparently, from the above scriptures, we realize that this same writer believes in timing and work.

 Many say they are living purposefully.
 I’ve heard churches including mine advocate and teach on purpose but I still seem more perplexed than ever before.
 When curiosity left me searching, I became way more confused than I had already been.

 When one Preacher said, “ It is what you do with what you have that leads you to where God wants you to be”.